 Once a drawing is finalized I’ll trace it to scan onto my computer.
 I’ve only used this Strathmore Tracing Paper.

 - I’ve been an Apple user since college and currently work on a 27″ iMac desktop (I used a 20″ iMac for 8+ years and then briefly my sister’s old mac mini)

 - And if you’re curious, I use a magic mouse and my large, marble printed mousepad is from No Bad Mondays

 - To scan all of my drawings: Epson Perfection V600 Scanner

 - As an all purpose printer: Canon MG5720 Printer

 - To print my greeting cards and prints (and anything else I need to be archival and high quality) I use my wide-format Epson SureColor P400 Photo Printer (I used to use a Epson R1800 before it died, rip)

 - To print shipping labels: Dymo LabelWriter 4XL Thermal Label Printer (I wrote more of my tips on shipping and supplies if you’re starting out here)

-- To create die cut stickers and gift tags: Silhouette Portrait Cutting Machine
+- To create die cut stickers, gift tags, or packaging labels: Silhouette Portrait Cutting Machine

 Supplies for Production